Chapter 3 Data processing

 [1] TRUE TRUE TRUE TRUE TRUE TRUE TRUE TRUE TRUE TRUE TRUE TRUE TRUE TRUE TRUE

-but calibration is not carried out, the simple geometric mean is calculated instead of the weighted geometric mean, since the weights are the variance estimates from the calibration routine.
+[16] TRUE TRUE TRUE TRUE TRUENote that when geometric_mean = TRUE but calibration is not carried out, the simple unweighted geometric mean is calculated instead of the weighted geometric mean, since the weights are the variance estimates from the calibration routine.

 Missing data: Some sightings may be missing data regarding group size estimates: perhaps not all observers provided all three estimates (best-low-high), or perhaps not all observers provided group size percentages for mixed-species groups.
-When data are processed in LTabundR
+When data are processed in LTabundR, the resulting sightings table includes a column, ss_valid, to indicate whether enough data were available to produce a group size estimate that is usable for detection function fitting and abundance estimation.
+The procedure for determining whether ss_valid is TRUE or FALSE for a sighting is as follows:

 For each sighting, loop through each’s observer’s estimate of group size: